 For there to be the best, there has got to be the worst, and this truck certainly has those.
 The good thing is that Chevy quickly turned around and fixed the problems and released one of its best versions the year following.
 So here are the years of this truck to stay away from.

-WORST: 2005 Chevy Silverado 2500
+ONE OF THE WORST YEARS: 2005 Chevy Silverado 2500

 The 2005 Chevy Silverado 2500 was a bit of a dud.
 While the truck was halfway decent from a mechanical standpoint, the fit and finish across the board was atrocious for a company like Chevrolet.